CrowdSwap/docs/developers/swap_api.md

 ## Swap

-This endpoint returns from, to, data, value, and gasLimit, all of which needed for executing a swap
+This endpoint returns from, to, data, value, and gasLimit, all of which needed for executing a swap.

 - A dex name must be added to the url.
 The dex name can be found in `Estimate all` response e.g Quickswap, Sushiswap